icelary/kirk/index.md

 > Kirk: Counting or not counting gang violence?

 At this point a shot was fired that hit Charlie Kirk in the neck.
 He was rushed to the hospital.
 Shortly after 2 PM, he was pronounced dead.

+## Aftermath

+Some online material seemed to indicate [foreknowledge](foreknowledge.md) of the attack.